ADU For Sale

 According to sustainability researchers, intent matters.
 Making the active choice to think twice before we buy could improve both our happiness and quality of life.
 It could help shape social norms and influence others toward more-sustainable choices.

-Quality of Life
+Living Small and Quality of Life

 Don’t assume you are adopting a lower quality of life by owning and buying less or living in a tiny home.
 It’s not about renouncing buying or the building of new things, but choice to live a bit more deliberately.